Lepton flavor violation in Higgs boson decays at the HL-LHC: Theoretical framework

 where the Higgs-Flavon couplings are encapsulated in the $\tilde{Z}_{ij}^f=U_L^f Z_{ij}^f U^{f\dagger}_L$ matrix elements and $M^f$ corresponds to the diagonal fermion mass matrix.
 The couplings $\tilde{Z}_{ij}^f$ can be written as follows

 where $\tilde{\rho}_{ij}^f$ encompasses the diagonalization effects of $Z_{ij}^f$ into $\rho_{ij}^f$.
 This means that, in general, $\tilde{\rho}_{ij}^f$ is different from $\mathcal{O}(1)$.
-Equation~\eqref{eq:Zij} remains nondiagonal even after the process of diagonalization of the mass matrices, as a consequence the FNSM allows for flavor-changing neutral currents.
+Equation~\eqref{eq:Zij} remains nondiagonal even after the process of diagonalization of the mass matrices, as a consequence, the FNSM allows for flavor-changing neutral currents.
+This Froggatt-Nielsen mechanism, first applied to generate flavor-changing Higgs couplings in~\cite{Dery_2014}, provides a natural explanation for the observed fermion mass hierarchy while allowing for potentially observable LFV signals.
 The exponents $q_{ij}^f$ are determined by the flavor charges of the fermions and the Higgs doublet.
 For the quark sector, they are given by~\cite{Bauer:2016rxs}:

 where $q_{u_i}=q_{u,\,c,\,t}$ and $q_{d_i}=q_{d,\,s,\,b}$ are the flavor charges of the right-handed quark singlets, $q_{Q_i}$ are the charges of the quark doublets, and $q_H$ is the Higgs doublet charge.
 To reproduce the measured quark masses, the charges are fixed to $q_S=+1$, $q_H=0$ and